Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

   will then need to check for the same pattern in the fully assembled message and print "TEST PASSED".

+vaconsumer-DebugFunctions-001:  Alter VAConsumer to show how to use rsslSetDebugFunctions

 Module:  Watchlist Consumer
 ---------------------------